raamav/raamav.github.io/index.md

      * The applcation is based on the K-Means clustering algorithm.
 An improved version of the K-Means algorithm, K-Means++ is used.
 This algorithm features a better way of initializing the weights which results in a more optimal solution while taking less time to execute
      * The RGB values of the colors are used to generate the names of the colors (the webcolors library helps to do this)

-2. **Interpreting Hand Gestures** [[code](https://github.com/raamav/Image-Classification/blob/master/Interpreting_Hand_Gestures_(Signs).ipynb)] : This dataset comprises images of hand gestures which indicate numerals from 0-5.
+2. **Interpreting Hand Gestures** [[code](https://github.com/raamav/Image-Classification/blob/master/Interpreting_Hand_Gestures_(Signs).ipynb)] : This dataset comprises images of hand gestures which indicate numerals from *zero to five*.
 This analysis is a step towards helping computers interpret human-sign language.
    * **Data**: The dataset comprises 1080 training images *(less than 200 imaages per class)* and there are 120 images in the test set.
    * **Approach**:
         * Implemented architecture similar to `AlexNet` which resulted in a 94% accuracy in the test set